open-control-systems/device-hub/docs/features.md

 curl localhost:38807/api/v1/system/time?value=123
 ```

-If the UNIX setup fails for any reason, check the following:
+If the UNIX time setup fails for any reason, check the following:
 - Automatic NTP synchronization should be disabled: `timedatectl set-ntp false`
 - Docker container should be provided with the appropriate capabilities for the UNIX time modification: `docker run --cap-add=SYS_TIME`